-Activities to Celebrate Women’s History Month
+10 Activities to Celebrate Women’s History Month

-Women and Congress: Teach kids about the women who serve in Congress with this collection of books and articles.
+Teach About Women in Congress: Teach kids about the women who serve in Congress with this collection of books and articles.
 This resource will help children see politics as a space for both men and women.

 Women’s History Month Worksheets: These activities are a fun way to educate kids about Women’s History Month in your classroom.

 Learn About a Nonprofit: Teach your students about nonprofits run by women that are making a difference today, like the Malala Fund—an organization that helps girls all over the world pursue a safe, quality education.
 You can also see if you can get involved with any nonprofits located near you.

 Write a Thank You Card: March is also a good month for students to express gratitude for the women who have changed their lives.
 You can share this free printable postcard from the National Women’s History Alliance with your students so they can write a note to a woman who has inspired them.

 Watch an Inspiring Speech: This speech delivered to the United Nations by Emma Watson is a powerful statement about gender equality that’s sure to delight and inspire children and Harry Potter fans alike.

 Marie Curie Coloring Page: Teach your students about Marie Curie—whose pioneering research on radioactivity led her be the first woman to win a Nobel Prize—with this fun coloring page.